By Theresa Wiese, Managing Director of Compliance and Risk Management

 Banking with First Business

 As a financial services firm that embraces entrepreneurs, we’ve worked quickly to determine our standards for banking in the hemp and CBD industry.
-First Business Bank’s current clients include growers and producers who process hemp and CBD oil, and brick and mortar retailers in Wisconsin and Kansas.
-Unfortunately, due to differing state laws and licensing requirements, we don’t currently work with online retailers.
+First Business Bank’s current clients include growers and producers who process hemp and CBD oil in Wisconsin and Kansas.
+Unfortunately, due to differing state laws and licensing requirements, we don’t currently work with online and brick and mortar retailers.
 Among several considerations and requirements, First Business Bank:

 - Requires a hemp grower and/or processor license and registration prior to account opening